airluof/Markov-Chain-Telegram-Bot/README.md

 curl --data "url=<your server url>" --proxy <[protocol://][user:password@][proxyhost][:port]> https://api.telegram.org/<your bot token>/setWebhook
 ```

+Make sure you specify a right url.
+For example, in current server configuration Telegram requests can be handled on `/telegram` url.
+So, you should specify something like this `--data "url=https://example.com/telegram".`

 5) And now you can chat with your own friend!

 ### Local Usage